BRAIN INJURY ASSOCIATION OF NEW YORK STATE

 5. STATEMENT OF PURPOSE

-The mission of the Brain Injury Association of New York State is to minimize brain injury through prevention and to support, educate and advocate for individuals with brain injuries and their families.
+The mission of the Brain Injury Association of New York State is to support, educate and advocate for people and families impacted by brain injury and to minimize brain injury throught prevention.
 In that connection, the goals of the Association include but are not limited to the following:

 5.1.1 Promoting the welfare, rights and dignity of individuals with brain injury.